Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 }
 ```

-The `>` and `<` could be a single instruction, `add r13, 1` and `add r13, -1`,
+The `>` and `<` could also be a single instruction, `add r13, 1` and `add r13,
-but also need to implement the wrapping behavior.
+-1`, but we need to implement the wrapping behavior.
 I used module operator to
 implement that in the interpreter, but I discovered that operation is very slow
-to perform, and the compiler decided to use some [compiler magic], that
+to perform, and the compiler decided to use some [compiler magic], that resulted
-resulted in that big series of multiplications and shifts in the disassembly
+in that big series of multiplications and shifts in the disassembly seen at the
-seen at the start of this post.
+start of this post.

 [compiler magic]: https://stackoverflow.com/questions/4361979/how-does-the-gcc-implementation-of-modulo-work-and-why-does-it-not-use-the